In This Article

 There are quite a few reasons why you might end up living with your in-laws.
-Perhaps you and your partner are having financial difficulties and moving in with the in-laws makes financial sense, maybe someone is sick and requires special care, or it might just be part of your culture to live with extended family.
-Whatever the reason may be, the living situation can come with its own challenges.
+Perhaps you and your partner are having financial difficulties and moving in with the in-laws makes financial sense; maybe someone is sick and requires special care; or it might just be part of your culture to live with extended family.
+Whatever the reason, the living situation can come with its own challenges.
 It's easy to get on each other's nerves when living in tight quarters and there may be adjustments to a new lack of privacy and independence.

 However, there are heaps of benefits to living with your in-laws too.
 You can save money and help each other in a variety of ways.
 For instance, there are more people around to potentially pitch in around the house by cooking dinner or even picking up kids from school.
 Of course, along with helping out with chores and daily responsibilities, the greatest silver lining is the opportunity to get to know each other better and bond as a family.

 No matter what your specific situation may be, adjusting to living with in-laws will be much more seamless if you put in the effort and prepare properly.
-Keep reading for five ways to master the art of living with in-laws.
+Here are five ways to master the art of living with in-laws.

 Before moving in together, talk to your spouse about what life is going to be like when you move in with the in-laws.
 Come up with some ground rules for everyone.
 For example, take turns taking out the garbage and making meals to avoid having one person feel like all the household responsibilities land on their shoulders.
 Another rule might be that you and your spouse must have at least one night a week to yourselves.
 The important thing is to create some guidelines that will help you get along and feel comfortable, regardless of who is living with you.